sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 }
 ```

-For Javascript code, target, module, esModuleInterop and noEmit should
-pretty much always have these values.
-And if your code ever `require`s
+For Javascript, your "compilerOptions" will pretty much always look
+like this. "resolveJsonModule" is optional, but you'll need it if your
-a JSON file, then you'll want resolveJsonModule too, so that
-Typescript will analyze it too.
+code ever `require`s a JSON file, so that Typescript will analyze it

-*Officially*, strict should be false, but as you will see later,
+too. *Officially*, strict should be false, but as you will see later,
  strict mode can be pretty great for Javascript code, not just
  Typescript code.

-For typescript-eslint-parser, I added an exclude list, since I wanted
+For typescript-eslint-parser, I added an exclude list.
+I wanted to
+check *all* the source files, because it's nice to have high
-to check all the source files.
-But it turns out the parser's tests
+aspirations.
+But it turns out the parser's tests take the form of JS
-take the form of JS files themselves, and I don't want to check those.
+files themselves, and I don't want to check those.
+Most of them are
-Most of them are malformed in some way.
+malformed in some way.

 You might want to use "include" if, say, you only want to check your
 source and not your tests or scripts.
 Or you can use "files" to give
 an explicit list of files to use, but this is annoying except for
 small projects.

+OK, you're all set.
 Run tsc and make sure it prints out errors.
 Now open up
 files in your editor and make sure the same errors show up there.

 Congratulations!
 You've done the only *required* part.
 Everything else
 just helps reduce the number of errors you see when editing.

-## Add @types packages.
+## Install @types packages.

 Your first order of business is to install types for packages you use.
 This is the easiest way to reduce the number of errors.
 Basically, if